 Ebay: If there's a particular stamp I'm looking to hunt down, Ebay is usually my first place to search.
 I try to find out the "Scott number" that is associated with that stamp and will search ebay to find a lot at a decent price.
 This is usually how I source the vintage Christmas stamps I like to use on our family holiday cards.
 Here's an ebay search for the Classics Forever Stamps mentioned above.

-Special Suppliers: I don't use these often, but they can come in handy on occasion: Currated shops like Vintage Postage Shop on Etsy or Bulk Supply shops like Champion Stamp.
+Special Suppliers: I don't use these often, but they can come in handy on occasion: Currated shops like Flourish Fine Writing (also on Etsy) or Bulk Supply shops like Champion Stamp.
 Another option is to visit a rare coin shop as some carry vintage stamps they may sell closer to face value than curated shops.

 FAVORITE WAX SEAL PROVIDERS FOR MAILED ENVELOPES: